 Dr. Jos Anderson is an Ottawa-based family physician who has a strong focus on Women’s Health and Breastfeeding Medicine.
 She completed her Honours BSc in genetics from the University of Western Ontario before completing her medical training at the University of Ottawa.
 Dr. Anderson is now actively working toward becoming an International Board Certified Lactation Consultant (IBCLC) and a Fellow of the Academy of Breastfeeding Medicine (FABM).
 Dr. Anderson grew up in Ottawa, and got married on her snowboard.
 She is pursuing a zero waste life with a strong commitment to improving our world for future generations.
 She has two children whom she breastfeed.
 Her challenges with her first are what ignited her passion to help Mothers and babies succeed in their feeding goals.
 She feels privileged to be a part of your parenting journey and trusted with the care of your family.

 Tara Parsons is Monarch’s Director of Nursing and Patient Experience.
-She is a Registered Nurse and an International Board Certified Lactation Consultant at Monarch.
+She is a Registered Nurse and an International Board Certified Lactation Consultant.
 She received her BScN from the University of Ottawa in 2001 and her Lactation Certification in 2014.
-Her nursing experience includes 5 years of experience in Labour and Delivery, Maternal-Newborn Care, and gynaecology as well as 6 years as a Public Health Nurse in the Healthy Babies Healthy Children’s Program with Ottawa Public Health.
+Her nursing experience includes 5 years of experience in Labour and Delivery, Maternal-Newborn Care, and gynaecology, as well as 6 years as a Public Health Nurse in the Healthy Babies Healthy Children’s Program with Ottawa Public Health.
 Tara has a passion for health and fitness and is a mom of two.
 She is excited to be leading the Parenting and Breastfeeding Classes offered at Monarch.

 Janice Sullivan is an RN and Lactation Consultant at Monarch.
 She obtained her BScN from the University of Toronto and has been an International Board Certified Lactation Consultant (IBLC) for 20 years.
 Janice was born and raised in Ottawa, and brings a breadth of experience in Maternal-Child care through her work in public health, childbirth education, and community health promotion.
 Currently, Janice is the lead for the Baby Friendly Initiative at the Carlington Community Health Centre.
 Janice plays hockey and is a competitive Dragon Boater.
 She is a mom of three, and is proud to have a resulting nine years of total combined experience breast-feeding her children.